VictorTaelin/diagonalize/README.md

 and recurse on multiple branches, descending diagonally until a value is returned with `D.done`, and then continuing on the callback.
-It optimizes the search by pruning bad branches (strings containing consecutive 1s or 0s) with a `throw`.
+It optimizes the search by pruning bad branches (strings containing consecutive 1s or 0s) with a `D.fail`.
 You can also represent normal recursive calls (depth first) with `D.deep`, which immediately resumes the recursive branches:

 ```